 Since the rollout of the $12 million Roadmap in 2012, the industry has seen transformation in their operations through an increase in productivity and manpower skills.
-In 2016, NParks announced a $5.6 million second tranche of funding for the Roadmap, which can be used to boost some of its initiatives over the next four years.
+In 2016, NParks announced a $5.6 million second tranche of funding for the Roadmap, which can be used to boost its initiatives over the next four years.

-Some of the initiatives introduced under the Landscape Productivity Roadmap include:
+Initiatives introduced under the Landscape Productivity Roadmap include:

 Landscape Sector Transformation Plan (LSTP)

 The LSTP launched in May 2019, is a holistic 10-year transformation plan that aims to further grow and elevate the landscape sector through digitalisation, mechanisation and professionalisation.
 The LSTP will equip the landscape workforce with the higher value skills necessary for greenery and landscape management in Singapore’s biophilic City in Nature.

 Talent development is a key thrust of the LSTP.
 The LSTP will upskill the local landscape sector, while growing a new generation of landscape talent to manage green spaces in Singapore.